THE ART- & CULTURE INDUSTRY'S

 C repetition of/superficial reference to art & culture from the past

 anyone can do it/'get it'/judge it

 B and C carry the 'meaning' aspect of the role of art within the contemporary art discourse.
-An air of meaning, gravitas, autonomy and intellect is transferred to the contemporary work from B and C.
+An air of meaning, gravitas, autonomy and intellect is transferred to the contemporary work (and audience) from B and C.

 A is driven by the demand for a democratisation of art, artist, and audience.
 A has, seemingly once and for all, answered/abolished the question ‘what is art?’.
 B, fulfilling the demand for political correctness, gained power as a consequence of A, but today outperforms A. The emotive spectacle of the themes of B is equated with gravitas and meaning.
 As a mere reference/sign for something embodying gravitas, these works are neither art nor 'real world' - they only purport to have meaning or efficacy as (political) agents in the real world.
 They have no actual efficacy, meaning or agency.
 Their ‘pseudo-ness’ / pseudo-efficacy and therefore (political) impotence, is an essential requirement, ensuring that the work continues to belong to the realm of art.
 The same logic is applied by museums which can today promote the superiority of reproductions of artworks made in the past over the originals (used as mere reference points) without attracting any criticism (Van Gogh Museum Amsterdam).

 The works’ very impotence is the hallmark of the work belonging to the realm of art.
 This pseudo-efficacy and impotence are cemented into public consciousness as expressions of what ‘political agency’ and ‘artistic freedom’ look like.
 By declaring A, art of the present, art of the past and aspects of life become impotent.

 VISUAL /MATERIAL SPECTACLE only is achieved through:

 E mega size of the art object or